xodio/xod/README.md

 ## Building from source

 XOD is written in JavaScript and ReasonML.
-You need Node.js and Yarn to build from source.
+You need Node.js and Yarn to build from the source.
 Make sure they are available on your system.

-Clone the repository and set working directory to its root.
+Clone the repository and set the working directory to its root.
 Then run:

 ```bash
 # Install all JavaScript and ReasonML dependencies